Choosing Meaning in Acting

 If your partners behavior leads your anticipation, then that is a great but if your anticipation come from your thinking instead of instincts than you need to drop your Emotional Preparation and just work off your partner.
 What will likely happen is that as you have forgotten your Emotional Preparation your partner will notice it.

-The Difficulty of Doing the Choosing of Meanings in acting takes guts.
+The Difficulty of Choosing Meaning in acting takes guts.

 You cannot confess to what you do not believe that you have done wrong.